niell-ion/derail-docs/docs/derail_setup.md

 ### **Solar Panel**

 For proper operation, the solar panel must receive direct sunlight from **10:00 AM** to **3:00 PM** without obstruction from structures, railcars, or vegetation.
+For installations in the northern hemisphere, the solar panel should face **south** for optimal efficiency.

 * Observe the site and ensure that the solar panel will receive sun once installed.